siddhipatil503/OOAD-Project-Ecommerce/README.md

 # OOAD-Project-Ecommerce

-We have created a Java based e-commerce website with which enables the user to:
+We have created a Java based e-commerce website which enables the user to:

 ● Maintain an account- a user can use this to place order, an admin account can add new products and view order details.